Thoughts from our trip to Aruba

-We chatted up a taxi driver who gave us his thoughts on the relationship between Aruba and the Netherlands.
+We chatted up a taxi driver who shared his thoughts on the relationship between Aruba and the Netherlands.
 He informed us that Aruba is autonomous and self-governing, but still relies heavily on the Netherlands for many things, like national defense and international interests.

-We asked him if there were a lot of Dutch residents on the island and he said that the number was actually fairly low when compared to other nationalities.
-Aruba is said to be the most diverse nations in the world, with over 90 nationalities residing on the island.
-That’s an impressive number when you consider the island has a population of only 103,000.
+We asked him if there are a lot of Dutch residents on the island and he said the number was fairly low when compared to other nationalities.
+Aruba is said to be one of the most diverse nations in the world, with over 90 nationalities residing on the island.

 Aruba is Expensive